calra123/DaybyDay/README.md

 # DaybyDay
 To record your daily tasks

-It is an app made in Kotlin, implementing a basic functionality.
+It is an app made in Kotlin, implementing basic functionalities like-
+ - Reading data
+ - Retrieving data
+ - A simple UI